cfm-mpc/ipmitool_exporter/README.md

 ## Build the exporter

 By default, the ipmisensor is `System Temp`.
-If you need to change it, override the `sensor` variable in the Makefile with the option `-e`.
+If you need to change it, you can override the `sensor` variable in the Makefile with the option `-e`.
 E.g:

 ```bash
 [root@dave ipmitool_exporter] make -e sensor="Inlet Temp"
 ```

 ## Run the exporter

+Run the binary in the host you want to monitor.
+You can cofigure a system service for this.

 ```bash
 [root@dave ipmitool_exporter] ./ipmitool_exporter -address=:5000 -path=/metrics